Learn Without Fear

 Learn Without Fear: Three years on

-Three years after the launch of Plan’s global campaign against violence in schools, new laws and policies are in place to protect 485 million children from corporal punishment, sexual violence and bullying.
+Three years after the launch of Plan's global campaign against violence in schools, new laws and policies are in place to protect 485 million children from abuse.